Family Caregiver Stress – Part I

 Secret Weapon: Planning Ahead

-Even if your care giving role came upon you suddenly, planning for how to care for yourself is a step in the right direction.
+Even if your role came upon you suddenly, planning caregiver stress management for yourself is a step in the right direction.

 Make use of the freezer and microwave: Prepare food in quantities large enough to portion out; label and put containers in the freezer for future meals.
 An all-in-one meal like a soup or stew with meat, beans and vegetables is ideal for freezing and heating in the microwave.
 By freezing a variety of meals you will provide yourself with a choice to suit your mood and time limitations.
 This is a small but helpful way to balance out restrictions on your time and mobility that may come with care giver responsibilities.